ChandraReddyG/java-notes/interview/interview-questions.md

 ```

 When we extend a class, we form an IS-A relationship.
 The Car IS-A Vehicle.
 So, it has all the characteristics of a Vehicle.

-## Composition

-The composition is another mechanism provided by OOP for reusing implementation.

-In a nutshell, composition allows us to model objects that are made up of other objects, thus defining a “has-a” relationship between them.

-Furthermore, the composition is the strongest form of association, which means that the object(s) that compose or are contained by one object are destroyed too when that object is destroyed.

 ## Inheritance and Composition (Is-a vs Has-a relationship) in Java